unibz-core/Scior/README.md

 # OntCatOWL

-Identification of ontological categories for OWL ontologies.
+Identification of Ontological Categories for OWL Ontologies.

 ## Software requirements